MATERIAL SCIENCE

 • High Strength/Stiffness, Toughness

-• Low Coefficient of Thermal Expansion (CTE)
+• Reduced Weight Low Coefficient of Thermal Expansion (CTE)

 • Inherent Corrosion and Chemical Resistance